University of Edinburgh: Science and Engineering

 Old Surgical Hospital in Drummond Street, once part of the Royal Infirmary, today houses the university's Institute of Geography.

 In the 16th century, science was taught as "natural philosophy" in the university.
 The 17th century saw the institution of the University Chairs of Mathematics and Botany, followed the next century by Chairs of Natural History, Astronomy, Chemistry and Agriculture.
 It was Edinburgh's professors who took a leading part in the formation of the Royal Society of Edinburgh in 1783.
 Joseph Black, Professor of Medicine and Chemistry at the time, founded the world's first Chemical Society in 1785.
-The first named degrees of Bachelor and Doctor of Science was instituted in 1864, and a separate Faculty of Science was created in 1893 after three centuries of scientific advances at Edinburgh.
+The first named degrees of Bachelor and Doctor of Science were instituted in 1864, and a separate Faculty of Science was created in 1893 after three centuries of scientific advances at Edinburgh.
 The Regius Chair in Engineering was established in 1868, and the Regius Chair in Geology in 1871.
 In 1991 the Faculty of Science was renamed the Faculty of Science and Engineering, and in 2002 it became the College of Science and Engineering.
 The college has 11,745 students and 2,937 academic staff.